hyosung11/Launch-School/Courses/JS101/Lesson-2-Small-Programs/notes.md

 ### Don't mutate the caller during iteration

-> Don't mutate a collection while iterating through it.
-The behavior may not be what you expect.

 Suppose we have an array of strings and we want to iterate over that array and print out each element.
 We could do something like this:

 ```js